RetroNynjah/Fake6523-28/README.md

 <img src="rev3/images/fake6523-28_rev3.png" alt="render" width="600"/>

 Revision 3 is based on the still active CPLD ATF1504AS (TQFP-44).
 The ATF1504AS is a 5V part.
-No voltage regulator is necassary and the Atmel CPLD is cheaper than the Xilinx CPLD so the design is simpler and cheaper than the Xilinx design.
+No voltage regulator is necessary and the Atmel CPLD is cheaper than the Xilinx CPLD so the design is simpler and cheaper than the Xilinx design.

 Beacuse the ATF1504 has less macro cells, the logic had to be simplified.
 PORTB and PORTC has been limited internally to two bits each and the unconnected extra bits in PORTB and PORTC always return 0's.
 As stated previously, this normally doesn't affect the functionality of the drive and would only be a problem if someone would use these unconnected registers for something.
 I'm not aware of any software that does that.